kakysha/dropbox-osx-screenshot/README.md

 1) Create if not exists Public folder inside Dropbox:
 `mkdir ~/Dropbox/Public`

-2)Set your screenshot location to Dropbox's Public folder `defaults write com.apple.screencapture location ~/Dropbox/Public;killall SystemUIServer`
+2) Set your screenshot location to Dropbox's Public folder

+`defaults write com.apple.screencapture location ~/Dropbox/Public;killall SystemUIServer`

 3) Create new folder action for the Public folder using context menu on it

+4) Install `terminal-notifier` for notifications

+`brew install terminal-notifier`

 4) Paste this AppleScript there, replacing **YOUR_USER_ID_HERE** with your real user id.
 ```